Gioker90/PowerBI/Headcount Dashboard/Readme.md

 3. **Transform Data** > Looking for duplicate values in column ID, or null values

-4. **Add Conditional Column** to create Age ranges based on the value 'Age', and doing the same to create Seniority ranges
+4. **Add Conditional Column**, to create Age ranges based on the value 'Age', and then doing the same to create Seniority ranges

-4. Go to **Report view**:
+Go to **Report view**:

 5. Create measure: **Calculations** > **New Measure** 'HC': `DISTINCCOUNT('HC'[ID])`